decretist/Dissertation/Chapter1/chapter1.md

-Gratian, strictly speaking, defines canons as either *decreta Pontificum* ("decrees of pontiffs") or *statuta conciliorum* ("statutes of councils").[^36] The bishops of Rome had cultivated from a relatively early date the practice of issuing decretal letters, consciously modeled after Roman imperial rescripts, in which they laid down disciplinary and doctrinal norms in response to questions put to them, usually by other bishops.[^37] The earliest
+Gratian, strictly speaking, defines canons as either *decreta Pontificum* ("decrees of pontiffs") or *statuta conciliorum* ("statutes of councils").[^36] From a relatively early date, the bishops of Rome had cultivated the practice of issuing decretal letters, consciously modeled after Roman imperial rescripts, in which they laid down disciplinary and doctrinal norms in response to questions put to them, usually by other bishops.[^37] The earliest